joshleeb/creditcard/README.md

 number of a random length between 2 and 30 inclusive.

 ### Formatter
-To check whether a number matches the common format of a specific type of credit card use the following methods:
+To check whether a number matches the format of a specified type of credit card use the following methods:

     formatter.is_visa(n)